Arab Islamic Republic: Regional context

 The attempted merger between Tunisia and Libya took place in a historical and regional context.
 Maghrebi regional politics played a role embedded into the constitutions of Tunisia, Morocco and Algeria is the ideal of Maghrebi unity, however contradicting this ideal is the competing interests of Morocco and Algeria, the region's two major powers.
 According to Tunisian scholar Habib Slim, "if there were only Algeria and not Morocco, or Morocco and not Algeria, there could never have been a Maghrib.
 The major power would have swallowed us all up.
 To have the Maghrib you need those two rival powers competing with each other in the region".
-Thus attempts at unification within the Maghreb were more often than not the means by which to counterbalance one or both of the region's major powers.
+Thus, attempts at unification within the Maghreb were more often than not the means by which to counterbalance one or both of the region's major powers.

 Additionally, Pan-Arabism influenced the politics of the Arab world.
 Muammar Gaddafi was a well-known proponent of this ideology and had thus worked to achieve union with several Arab states such as Egypt, Syria, Sudan and Tunisia.
 He also sought union with Chad.
 Tunisia was initially suspicious of Gaddafi's intentions, but the Libyan leader visited Tunis in February 1971 and December 1972, and, in a rally in that city during the latter visit, spoke of supporting a union between Libya and Tunisia.
 Hearing the speech by Gaddafi live at his home over the radio, President Bourguiba rushed to the rally where, after he let Gaddafi finish, he took to the stage and denounced the idea that "the Arabs had ever been united, dismissed all of [Gaddafi's] ideas about rapid Arab unity, and even took the Libyans to task for what he described as their own lack of national unity and their backwardness".
 Close Libyan-Egyptian ties troubled Maghrebi leaders who feared the proximity of Egypt on their eastern borders and thus worked to pull Libya away from Egyptian influence.
 At the fourth annual Non-Aligned Movement conference in Algiers, Bourguiba called for the unification of Algeria, Tunisia and Libya to form a "United States of North Africa", a move which he qualified by proposing it take place in stages over an "unspecified period of time".

+Background

+Tunisia's interest in the Union was shaped in part by economic considerations, including limited natural resources and rising social pressures in the early 1970s.
+In contrast, Libya possessed significant oil wealth, which made closer integration potentially attractive to Tunisian policymakers.
+Libyan leader Muammar Gaddafi, meanwhile, promoted the merger as part of a broader commitment to pan-Arab unity.

+According to the historian Geoff Simons, Bourguiba's support for the agreement may have been influenced by both economic considerations and strategic concerns regarding regional alliances.